pkardas/notes/books/refactoring.md

 Another important part of refactoring is moving elements between contexts.

-MOVE FUNCTION - one fo the most straightforward reasons to move a function is when it references elements in other contexts more than the one it currently resides in.
+MOVE FUNCTION - one of the most straightforward reasons to move a function is when it references elements in other contexts more than the one it currently resides in.
 Deciding to move a function rarely an easy decision.
 Examine the current and candidate contexts for that function.

 MOVE FIELD - programming involves writing a lot of code that implements behaviour - but the strength of a program is really founded on its data structures.
 If I have a good set of data structures that match the problem, then my behaviour code is simple and straightforward.
 Moving fields usually happen in the context of a broader set of changes.